Subscribe to the CT4F Newsletter to stay informed!

 • Lack of verified, evidence-based safety plans to reduce suicide risk

-Choose therapists who who focus on family connection, coping skills, and safety
+Choose therapists who focus on family connection, coping skills, and safety:

 • Build a home safety plan that's consistent with your beliefs and your child's dignity.
 Elevated suicide risk is very real; loving presence and support matter.